ndaman/damagetolerance/docs/exam 3/lecture25.md

 Wichita State University, Department of Aerospace Engineering

-May 3, 2021
+May 3, 2022

 ----
 ##  schedule

 - 3 May - NDE, Fracture in Composites
-- 5 May - Class Canceled
+- 5 May - J-Integral
-- 9 May - Final Projects Due
+- 6 May - Final Projects Due

 ----
 ## outline